devlinjunker/BestGitExample/README.md

 0.2

-coming in hot!
+Coming in hot!

-feature one
+Feature one.

-feature number 2.
+Feature number 2.

-a third feature
+A third feature.

 0.3